Katzover/PractiClick/README.md

 [There's a Hebrew version at the bottom - יש גרסא בעברית למטה](#hebrew-version)

-# Practick - Music Practice Tracker
+# PractiClick - Music Practice Tracker

-Practick is a web-based application designed to help musicians and students track their practice sessions, manage room usage, and stay motivated with features like a metronome, practice logs, weekly summaries, and a leaderboard.
+PractiClick is a web-based application designed to help musicians and students track their practice sessions, manage room usage, and stay motivated with features like a metronome, practice logs, weekly summaries, and a leaderboard.
 The app supports both English and Hebrew languages.

 ---